osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 100-empty_casks

 This command finds all empty files and directories in the current directory and all sub-directories.
 Only the names of the files and directories are displayed (not the entire path), including hidden files.
 One file name per line, and the listing ends with a new line.

+# 101-gifs

+This script lists all the files with a .gif extension in the current directory and all its sub-directories.
+Hidden files are listed, only regular files (not directories) are displayed, and the names of the files are displayed without their extensions.
+The files are sorted by byte values in a case-insensitive manner.
+One file name per line, and the listing ends with a new line.